Skip to content

 array of shot glasses filled with a vibrant green drink

 Have you ever heard the sound "shots! shots! shots!" before?
-Well, in the world of Large Language Models, "shots" refer to the number of examples provided to the model during training or finetuning.
-Unlike alcohol shots, which can impair human cognitive performance, more shots for Large Language Models can actually improve their performance.
-Let's break down the different types of shots:
+Well, in the world of Large Language Models, "shots" refer to the number of examples provided to the LLM during training or finetuning.

-Zero shot learning refers to a model's ability to perform a task without having seen any examples of that task during training.
-The model relies solely on its pre-trained knowledge to complete the task.
-For example, let's say you have a pre-trained language model that has been trained on a large corpus of text.
-You can use this model to perform a task like sentiment analysis on a new piece of text without providing any examples of sentiment analysis during training.
-The model will use its pre-trained knowledge of language to perform the task.
+Zero-shot learning refers to a LLM's ability to perform a task without having seen any examples of that task during training.
+The LLM relies solely on its pre-trained knowledge to complete the task.
+For example, let's say you have a pre-trained LLM that has been trained on a large corpus of text.
+You can use this LLM to perform a task like sentiment analysis on a new piece of text without providing any examples of sentiment analysis during training.
+It will use its pre-trained knowledge of language to perform the task.

 Review: Food is very bad